 As noted above and as shown in Appendix A, there are wide gaps in proficiency between subgroups.
 As a result, Arizona is requiring that proficiency gaps be reduced by at least 50 percent as our first long-term goal.
 In this manner, schools and LEAs will be able to implement evidence-based strategies specifically designed for the struggling students that they serve while still being granted an adequate amount of time to implement these strategies with fidelity.
 Additionally, our first long-term goal ensures that all groups, even our lowest performing, will be at or very near 50 percent proficiency.
-This represents a proficiency increase of over 40 percent for some subgroups but does not slow the progress of those groups who currently achieve at higher levels
+This represents a proficiency jump of over 40 percent for some subgroups but does not slow the progress of those groups who currently achieve at higher levels b.

-- b.
 Graduation Rate.
+(ESEA section 1111(c)(4)(A)(i)(I)(bb))
-(ESEA section 1111(c)(4)(A)(i)(I)(bb)) - Describe the long-term goals for the four-year adjusted cohort graduation rate for all students and for each subgroup of students, including (1) the timeline for meeting the long-term goals, for which the term must be the same multi-year length of time for all students and for each subgroup of students in the State, and (2) how the long-term goals are ambitious.

-Arizona has set a long-term goal of 90 percent for 4-year graduation rate by 2030.
-This goal was established by a diverse group of stakeholders representing multiple educational partners who have collaboratively developed indicators to help further assess the status of education for the state as a whole and for counties, LEAs and schools, where data are available.
-This goal was established by reviewing the 2014 high school graduation rate of the top 10 attainment states in the country (83.3 percent), the 2015 high school graduation rate of the top nine graduation rates in the country (89 percent), and the 2015 graduation rate of all states (82 percent) and comparing it to Arizona's 2015 all student graduation rate (77 percent).
+Describe the long-term goals for the four-year adjusted cohort graduation rate for all students and for each subgroup of students, including (1) the timeline for meeting the long-term goals, for which the term must be the same multi-year length of time for all students and for each subgroup of students in the State, and (2) how the long-term goals are ambitious.
+The A-F Ad Hoc Committee as established by the State Board of Education approved a long-term goal of 90 percent for 4-year graduation rate by 2030.
+This goal was established by a diverse group of stakeholders representing multiple educational partners who have collaboratively developed indicators, known as the Progress Meter, to help further assess the status of education for the state as a whole and for counties, LEAs and schools, where data are available.
+There are currently more than 100 individuals working to collaboratively set goals for each indicator by the end of this year.
+This goal was established by reviewing the 2014 average all student high school graduation rate of the top 10 attainment states in the country (83.3 percent), the 2015 average all student high school graduation rate of the top nine graduation rates in the country (89 percent), and the 2015 average all student graduation rate of all states (82 percent) and comparing it to Arizona's 2015 all student graduation rate (77 percent).
 In addition, the stakeholders reviewed the 2015 graduation rates of subgroups in Arizona.
 Interim progress measures for each subgroup are set at three-year intervals to allow time for schools to fully implement strategies to improve graduation rates.
+This long-term goal was presented to the State Board of Education.